 Also read: Best Food Preservation Methods

 Unless it is an actual survival situation, it’s not worth the risk of eating spoiled food.
-Do a better job of keeping track of food in your pantry and fridge, so it doesn’t go bad.
-If you can’t eat it before it goes bad, then get it into the freezer.
+Do a better job of keeping track of food in your pantry and fridge so it doesn’t go bad.
+If you can’t eat it before it goes bad, get it into the freezer.
 (Also read: Does freezing kill bacteria in food?)